Revenue Assumptions

 What do you need to ignore in Revenue Assumptions?

-Make sure your revenue assumptions are linked to the detailed sales forecast, else you can end up with a completely contradictory projection.
+Make sure your revenue assumptions are linked to the detailed sales forecast, or else you can end up with a completely contradictory projection.
 For example, if you suppose a declining market and declining market share, it’s illogical to forecast increased sales then.

 Also, try to avoid making excessive adjustments to your projection, even if you discover it’s too optimistic or pessimistic.